 - Critical development studies

 Dr. Suzan Ilcan is Professor of Sociology in the Department of Sociology and Legal Studies at the University of Waterloo and the Balsillie School of International Affairs.
-Her work concentrates on the policies and practices devised to govern migration and shape the lives and mobilisations of migrants, with extensive field research conducted in Turkey, Namibia, Uganda, and Canada.
+Her work concentrates on the policies and practices devised to govern migration and shape the lives and mobilisations of migrants, with field and policy research conducted in Turkey, Namibia, Uganda, and Canada.
 Her current research projects examine migration policies, bordering practices, and humanitarian aid in the context of the displacement, precarity, and resettlement of refugees.

 Suzan Ilcan is working on two research projects funded by the Social Sciences and Humanities Research Council of Canada: The first project (2015-2019), “Humanitarian Aid, Citizenship Politics, and the Governance of Syrian Refugees in Turkey,” examines aid and emergency responses to forced migrant populations.
 It focuses on precarity of status, space, and mobility, and community-building efforts involving Syrian refugees in Turkey.
-Based on this research, she had written a book manuscript with Kim Rygiel (BSIA, Wilfrid Laurier University) and Feyzi Baban (Trent University), which is currently under review with McGill-Queen’s University Press.
+Based on this research, she has written a book manuscript with Kim Rygiel (BSIA, Wilfrid Laurier University) and Feyzi Baban (Trent University), which is currently under review with McGill-Queen’s University Press.